-On July 8, 1876, the small town of Hamburg, South Carolina erupted in violence as the community’s African American militia clashed with whites from the surrounding rural area.
+On July 8, 1876, the small town of Hamburg, South Carolina erupted in violence as the community’s African American militia clashed with whites from the surrounding area.
 Hamburg was a small all-black community across the river from Augusta, Georgia.
-Like many African American communities in South Carolina, it was solidly Republican and with the GOP in charge in Columbia, some of its men were members of the South Carolina National Guard (the Militia).
+Like many African American communities in South Carolina, it was solidly Republican, and with the GOP in charge in Columbia, some of its men were members of the militia.

-Two days later Butler and Getzen brought a formal complaint of obstruction of a public road before the local court in Hamburg.
+Two days later, Butler and Getzen brought a formal complaint of obstruction of a public road before the local court in Hamburg.
 The case was postponed until July 8.
-By that point Matthew C. Butler, an Edgefield attorney, appeared as the farmer’s counsel.
+Matthew C. Butler, an Edgefield attorney, appeared as the farmers’ counsel.
 Butler demanded that the Hamburg militia company be disbanded although that action had no direct connection to the complaint.

 By this point, hundreds of armed white men, including many who were members of various rifle clubs, descended upon the small black community.
 Militia members retreated to a stone warehouse which they used as their armory.

 Sometime during the afternoon a battle ensued.
 Surrounded and outnumbered, twenty-five militiamen and fifteen Hamburg residents fought back from the armory.
 By mid-afternoon a white attacker and a militiaman lay dead, and a few more members of the militia were wounded.
 A cannon was brought over from nearby Augusta and aimed at the armory.
 As cannon fire blew a hole in the armory, some black militiamen and Hamburg’s Town Marshal, James Cook, attempted to flee.
 Cook was shot and killed.